Quantum operation: General case

 That is, immediately after measurement, the statistical state is a classical distribution over the eigenspaces associated with the possible values λ of the observable: S is a mixed state.

 Non-completely positive maps

-Shaji and Sudarshan argued in a Physical Review Letters paper that, upon close examination, complete positivity is not a requirement for a good representation of open quantum evolution.
+Anil Shaji and George Sudarshan argued in 2005, upon close examination, complete positivity is not a requirement for a good representation of open quantum evolution.
 Their calculations show that, when starting with some fixed initial correlations between the observed system and the environment, the map restricted to the system itself is not necessarily even positive.
 However, it is not positive only for those states that do not satisfy the assumption about the form of initial correlations.
 Thus, they show that to get a full understanding of quantum evolution, non completely-positive maps should be considered as well.